Semikhah: Classical semikhah

-Classical semikhah refers to a specific type of ordination that, according to traditional Jewish teaching, traces a line of authority back to Moses, The Men of the Great Assembly, and the Great Sanhedrin.
+Classical semikhah refers to a specific type of ordination that, according to traditional Jewish teaching, traces a line of authority back to Moses, the Great Assembly, and the Sanhedrin.
 The line of classical semikhah is generally believed to have died out in the 4th or 5th century CE, but it is widely held that a line of Torah conferment remains unbroken.

 Hebrew Bible

 According to the Hebrew Bible, Moses was the greatest prophet, and the one individual who received the Torah from God.

-Traditionally Moses is also assumed to be the "first rabbi" of the Israelites.
+Traditionally, Moses is also assumed to be the "first rabbi" of the Israelites.
 He is still known to most Jews as Moshe Rabbeinu ("Moses our rabbi").

 Moses, before his death, ordained Joshua as his successor by resting his hands on Joshua:

-And Moses spoke unto the LORD, saying: 'Let the LORD, the God of the spirits of all flesh, set a man over the congregation ...'
-And the LORD said unto Moses: 'Take thee Joshua the son of Nun, a man in whom is spirit, and lay thy hand upon him; and set him before Eleazar the priest, and before all the congregation; and give him a charge in their sight.
-And thou shalt put of thy honour upon him, that all the congregation of the children of Israel may hearken.' ...
-And Moses did as the LORD commanded him; and he took Joshua, and set him before Eleazar the priest, and before all the congregation.
-And he laid his hands upon him, and gave him a charge, as the LORD spoke by the hand of Moses.

-This procedure caused the "spirit" in Moses to enter Joshua as well:

-Joshua son of Nun was filled with a spirit of wisdom, because Moses had laid his hands on him.
-The Israelites therefore listened to him, doing as God had commanded Moses.

-Similarly, when Moses found the task of leadership too difficult, God caused the "spirit" in Moses to enter 70 additional elders (though no resting of hands is mentioned here).
+This procedure caused the "spirit" in Moses to enter Joshua as well: "Now Joshua son of Nun was filled with the spirit of wisdom because Moses had laid his hands upon him; and the Israelites heeded him, doing as יהוה had commanded Moses."
+Similarly, when Moses found the task of leadership too difficult, God caused the "spirit" in Moses to enter seventy additional elders (though no resting of hands is mentioned here).

-According to later tradition, the elders later ordained their successors in the same way.
-Their successors in turn ordained others.
-This chain of hands-on semikhah continued through the time of the Second Temple, to an undetermined time.
+According to later tradition, the elders ordained their successors in the same way, and their successors ordained others.
+This chain of hands-on semichah continued through the time of the Second Temple to an undetermined time.